IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-characteristics.md

 ## Getting back to coding business logic

-Thanks to Serverless, once the "Ops" is taken out of "DevOps", Developers can return their focus in writing truly amazing applications that focus in the application and business logic.
-The end result is not only returning focus back to the customer, but also serves to maximize Developer joy in doing their daily work.
+Thanks to Serverless, once the "Ops" is taken out of "DevOps", Developers can return their attention to writing truly amazing applications that focus on just the business logic.
+The end result is not only increased agility delivering software based on actual customer needs, but also serves to maximize Developer joy in doing their daily work.

 ![Serverless increases Developer joy!](images/101-ex0-serverless-developer-joy.png)